 Photos from the Fan Autograph and Meet-and-Greet Session in Ruston.

-Long-time Louisiana Tech assistant coach Ed Jackson is in his first year as the Assistant A.D./Character Education and is beginning his 19th season as a part of the Tech staff.
+Long-time Louisiana Tech assistant coach Ed Jackson is in his fourth year as the Assistant A.D./Character Education and is beginning his 21st season as a part of the Tech staff.

 Jackson also works with the character education program for the Louisiana Tech athletics department.